 Assets are valued at expected value at the valuation date plus 25% of the difference between the market value and expected value.
 As a starting point for implementation of this asset valuation method, the actuarial value of assets as of September 1, 1996 was set equal to the market value.
 As of September 1, 2007, the actuarial value was reset to market value.
-The smoothing method will be reset in subsequent valuations.
+The smoothing method was again implemented in the 2008 valuations.
+Effective September 1, 2008, the actuarial value must fall within a corridor of 80% to 120% of market value.